 Buyers Market:The supply of homes exceeds the number of Buyers (supply greater than demand).
 In this market, prices tend to drop and the homes stay on the market longer, thus your home may take longer to sell and you will have less negotiating power in terms of the selling price.
 Fortunately you will be in the driver’s seat when making an offer on your next home.

 Preparing And Staging Your Home For Sale

-Now is the time to think of your home as a theater.
+Now is the time to think of your home as a theatre.
 You are putting on a performance, much like staging a play.
 The scenery must be right, the lighting perfect, the audience comfortable.
-Marg has expertise in helping you set the stage and in making it easy for prospective buyers to imagine themselves happily living in your home.
+Marg has expertise in helping you set the stage and in making it easy for prospective Buyers to imagine themselves happily living in your home.